python-cffi/cffi/doc/source/embedding.rst

 copy the file, or on POSIX use a symlink.

 The module then works like a regular CFFI extension module.
-It is imported with ``from c_module_name import ffi, lib`` and exposes on the ``lib`` object all C functions.
+It is imported with "``from c_module_name import ffi, lib``" and exposes on the ``lib`` object all C functions.
 You can test it by calling these C functions.
-The initialization-time Python code included with the DLL is executed the first time such a call is done.
+The initialization-time Python code frozen inside the DLL is executed the first time such a call is done.